NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 180 to 190
 - Grabbable moves: RA, JA, 8A, 2A landing
+- 5B
+  - Hitbox appears two frames later
+  - Slightly smaller hand hitbox
+  - Elbow hitbox removed
-- 5B hitbox appears two frames later, slightly smaller hand hitbox; elbow hitbox removed; hand hitbox larger on frame 2; one more frame blockstun
+  - Hand hitbox larger on frame 2
+  - One more frame blockstun
+- 5B(B)
+  - Has slightly more stun
-- 5B(B) has slightly more stun; hitbox appears and disappears a frame later; slightly more lift
+  - Hitbox appears and disappears a frame later
+  - Slightly more lift
+- 5BBAB(B)
-- 5BBAB(B) transition time adjusted to match 6B(B); slightly more lift (not on 6B(B))
+  - Transition time adjusted to match 6B(B)
+  - Slightly more lift (not on 6B(B))
+- 5BBAA(A)
-- 5BBAA(A) guard frames changed to be start to 22 instead of the entire move; pushes on block
+  - Guard frames changed to be start to 22 instead of the entire move
+  - Pushes on block
 - 6B(B) has four frames less endlag
+- 6BA(B)
+  - High crush added
-- 6BA(B) high crush added; recovery sped up
+  - Recovery sped up
+- 2B
+  - High crush from 11-31
-- 2B high crush from 11-31; transition to 2B(B) window increased by 10 frames
+  - Transition to 2B(B) window increased by 10 frames
+- 2BB(B)
-- 2BB(B) replaced with a custom 6BA(B) that knocks away on hit and block; hitbox appears one frame later
+  - Replaced with a custom 6BA(B) that knocks away on hit and block
+  - Hitbox appears one frame later
+- 2BB(A)
+  - Has guard from 1-22
-- 2BB(A) has guard from 1-22; has one hitbox active frame removed from the end
+  - Has one hitbox active frame removed from the end
+- 8B
+  - High crushes on landing
-- 8B high crushes on landing; 4 less recovery frames
+  - 4 less recovery frames
+- RA
-- RA first projectile appears one frame sooner, gap between the two changed to be 1 frame (from 2)
+  - First projectile appears one frame sooner
+  - Gap between the two changed to be 1 frame (from 2)
+- RB
-- RB changed to strong and pushes on block, bigger hitbox
+  - Changed to strong and pushes on block
+  - Bigger hitbox
+- JB
+  - Launches instead of staggers
-- JB launches instead of staggers; hitboxes slightly bigger
+  - Hitboxes slightly bigger
 - 6A has high crush on 9-21
 - 6A(A) has more stun
 - 6A(B) added as 2B with follow ups
 - 6AA(A) launches on hit and block
 - 4A window improved
 - Act4A comes out quicker and ends quicker
+- 2A
-- 2A flags adjusted to match the animation better, cannot sub during the animation, unscaled damage applies to both players; cannot be cancelled
+  - Flags adjusted to match the animation better
+  - Cannot sub during the animation
+  - Unscaled damage applies to both players
+  - Cannot be cancelled
 - A2A can be hit at the peak of his jump
 - 5X
   - Activator has the hitbox appear 4 frames sooner
   - Begins moving 3 frames sooner
   - Hitbox changed from chest to shoulder to avoid some reverse hitboxes
+- 2X
+  - Does slightly more damage
+  - Drains chakra
+  - Second frame to end is unblockable
+  - Hit airborne launches higher
-- 2X does slightly more damage, drains chakra, second frame to end is unblockable; hit airborne launches higher; stuns much longer when not putting into sleep
+  - Stuns much longer when not putting into sleep
+- GRKnJ
+  - Replaced with 5BBBB(A)
-- GRKnJ replaced with 5BBBB(A); adjusted to hit quicker without reducing travel time
+  - Adjusted to hit quicker without reducing travel time
 - Sleep is +1 against Karasu and does not mess up his commands

 #### Cosmetic